raimohanska/harmaja/README.md

 ```

 So if you provide `renderItem` instead of `renderObservable` or `renderAtom`, you can use a view that renders a plain TodoItem.
 This means that the item view cannot react to changes in the item data and simply renders the static data it is given.
+So, when an item's content changes, the item view will be replaced by ListView.

+You can optimize this variant a bit by supplying a `getKey` function to avoid full repaints when an item is added or removed.

 ## Component lifecycle